-Nashville Zoo at Grassmere is an animal adventure for everyone.
+Nashville Zoo is an animal adventure for everyone.
 Ride the new Soaring Eagle zipline, tour the Grassmere Historic Home, swing and climb at the Jungle Gym, and explore beautiful habitats like the new Spider Monkey: Treetop Passage exhibit and guest favorite Kangaroo Kickabout.
 Plus, see animals from around the world including White Rhinoceros, Masai Giraffe, Caribbean Flamingos, Clouded Leopards, Red Pandas and many more!

 Cheekwood Estate & Gardens which includes 55 acres of gardens, sculpture trails and family fun activities including Cheekwood in Bloom every Spring.
 Head to the many parks and green spaces Nashville has to offer including Bicentennial Mall where you can learn about the history of our state, Centennial Park, Edwin Warner Park, or Riverfront Park in the heart of downtown.